procore/documentation/building_applications/building_apps_define_manifest.md

 ## App Manifest Format and Structure

-The manifest format and structure adheres to the [JSON schema](https://json-schema.org/){:target="_blank" rel="noopener"}.
+The manifest format and structure adheres to the [JSON schema](https://json-schema.org/).
 Below is an example App manifest that helps to describe the various sections of the manifest.

 ```
 {